iamhrhp/College-Attendance-App/README.md

 # College-Attendance-App

-Android is the ideal platform for developing such an application due to the wide variety of devices it supports.

-android developer, Java, Android Studio, Xml ·
-It is a system developed in android studio through which faculty can register the number of students in a particular class then register the number of subjects in that class and can mark the attendance of the students.
+It's developed in android studio faculty can register the number of students, class then register the number of subjects in that class and can mark the attendance of the students.
 <h2>Features Available</h2>
 <h3>Admin Module</h3>
 <ul>